Use these four methods to prioritize goals and tasks to focus on what’s important.

 When everything is a priority, nothing is a priority

-Four options you can use to determine importance are:
+Four options you can use to determine the importance of goals and tasks are:

 - Paired Comparison Analysis